t1/yasson-jaxrs/README.md

 [Yasson](https://github.com/eclipse/yasson) is the reference implementation of [JSON-B](http://json-b.net), the new standardized API for binding Java to JSON, i.e. to serialize/deserialize Java objects to/from JSON.

-This minimalistic library allows you to use the new annotations in your app, even before you have a Java EE 8 container, by providing a JAX-RS `MessageBodyReader` and `MessageBodyWriter` for `application/json`.
+This minimalistic library allows you to use the new annotations in your CDI based application, even before you have a Java EE 8 container, by providing a JAX-RS `MessageBodyReader` and `MessageBodyWriter` for `application/json`.

 Simply add this to your pom.xml: